Constitution of Denmark: Freedom of association

 All citizens have freedom of association, but associations who use violence or other illegal means can be temporarily banned by the government, while dissolution is tested in court.
 Dissolution of political association can always be appealed to the Supreme Court.

 In 1941, during the occupation by Nazi Germany, the Rigsdag banned the Communist Party through the communist law.
 The law also legalized existing internments of Danish communists, including members of the Folketing.
 Both the internments and the law broke rights in the constitution, but was justified by the necessity of the situation.
 The Supreme Court found the law constitutional; a decision that was criticized as the Supreme Court President had been involved in its creation.
-The case illustrated how long Danish politicians was willing to go to ensure Danish control of law enforcement, and that democracy can be stretched to ensure its continued existence.
+The case illustrated how far Danish politicians was willing to go to ensure Danish control of law enforcement, and that democracy can be stretched to ensure its continued existence.

 In addition to the communist law, on only two occasions have an association been forcefully dissolved.
 In 1874, the International Workers Organization, a precursor to the Social Democrats, was dissolved for being revolutionary, and in 1924, the organization Nekkab was dissolved for being a meeting place for homosexuals.
 In 2020, the gang Loyal to Familia was dissolved by the Copenhagen City Court; a judgment that has been appealed.
 The gang was temporarily banned in 2018, and the court case – the first dissolution case against a criminal gang – was initiated.
 Prior to this, it has been investigated if Hells Angels, Bandidos and Hizb ut-Tahrir could be banned, but the conclusions was that it would be difficult to win the cases.